mplumer/SubMyFood/README.md

 WHEN I am done viewing the modal, I can exit by clicking on the x on the top right corner
 THEN if I like the receipe, I can click the save button
 WHEN I refresh the page
-THEN my previously saved recipes will be saved in the Saved Recipes drop-down in the top right cocrner of the page
+THEN my previously saved recipes will be saved in the Saved Recipes drop-down in the top right corner of the page
+WHEN I click on a saved recipe
+THEN a card with that recipe appears on the page

 ## Built With: